Skip to main content

 • Power Automate is best for organisations standardised on Microsoft 365 and Dynamics; FlowFn is for teams running across SaaS, AI, and modern apps.

-• Power Automate licensing is layered (per-user, per-flow, premium connectors, AI Builder credits); FlowFn is one credit pool that covers runs and AI together.
+• Power Automate licensing is layered (per-user, per-process, premium connectors, AI/Copilot credits); FlowFn is one credit pool that covers runs and AI together.

-• AI in Power Automate is delivered via Copilot Studio and AI Builder add-ons; FlowFn has AI as a primitive with 70+ models and BYO keys.
+• AI in Power Automate is delivered via Copilot Studio and AI Builder / Copilot credits (Microsoft is retiring AI Builder credits by Nov 2026); FlowFn has AI as a primitive with 60+ models and BYO keys.

 Feature comparison